-9. Success in addressing SE CASC partner priorities depends on collaborations between USGS and the NC State university consortium.
+9. Success in addressing SE CASC partner priorities depends on collaborations between USGS and the NC State University consortium.

-The University consortium (which includes NC State University, University of Tennessee, University of South Carolina, Auburn University, and University of Florida) provides ready access to scientific resources valuable for addressing DOI Secretarial priorities, including a readily available pool of talented graduate students and faculty; high performance computing; advanced media technology, and excellent library resources that allow us to co-produce trans-disciplinary science.
+The NC State University consortium (which includes University of Tennessee, University of South Carolina, Auburn University, and University of Florida) provides ready access to scientific resources valuable for addressing DOI Secretarial priorities, including a readily available pool of talented graduate students and faculty; high performance computing; advanced media technology, and excellent library resources that allow us to co-produce trans-disciplinary science.
 The cooperative agreement between USGS and the consortium led by NCSU fosters the flexibility to explore novel and cutting-edge research and thought processes that respond to Secretarial priorities.
-University consortium is also able to connect partners with diverse and underrepresented populations.
-The reputation of University consortium members as a trusted source of information allows SE CASC to engage with communities and partners that might be less accessible to government agencies working outside the university setting.
+NC State University is also able to connect partners with diverse and underrepresented populations.
+The university's reputation as a trusted source of information allows SE CASC to engage with communities and partners that might be less accessible to government agencies working outside the university setting.